-St Thomas Stories – A Pop-Up Exhibition
+St Thomas Stories

-With support from the National Lottery Heritage Fund we are celebrating St Thomas through an exhibition of its history, its stories and its people.
-Come and take a peek!
-The exhibition is happening at our home, Emmanuel Hall.
-There will be cups of tea, archive photos, objects and stories to enjoy.
-And if you have any memories or memorabilia of St Thomas come along and share these with us.
+With support from the National Lottery Heritage Fund we celebrated St Thomas through an exhibition of its history, its stories and its people.The exhibition took place in our home, Emmanuel Hall.
+There were cups of tea, archive photos, objects and stories to enjoy.
+As well as people contributing their own memories and memorabilia of St Thomas.

+The project started off as “The Exeter Project”, but once our writer, Daniel Jamieson, started looking at the history of St Thomas we realised we couldn’t move much further.
 With a propensity to flooding St Thomas has a fertile history.
 It was where a lot of the “less desired” industries were shoved to keep them away from the city centre.
 It was also where lots of the fun was had; the first Theatre in Exeter, the fair, the speedway… Its community welcomed the Black GIs during the war and housed most of the evacuated children.
 The place is bursting with stories.